mz4/Crumbs/docs/frontend.md

 ---
 <br><br>
+<h4>Javascript types</h4>
+You dont need to tell the engine what type of data a variable holds, it is going to figure it out while your code is running.

+---

 <h4>Closures</h4>
 A closure is an inner function that has access to the outer (enclosing) function’s variables — scope chain.
 The closure has three scope chains:
 it has access to its own scope (variables defined between its curly brackets), it has access to the outer function’s variables,